-In Pennsylvania, if your charges are dropped, dismissed or withdrawn, or if you took an Accelerated Rehabilitation Disposition (ARD) program because of a DUI charge, there is a provision to expunge your criminal record.
+In Pennsylvania, if your charges are dropped, dismissed, or withdrawn, or, if you took an ARD (Accelerated Rehabilitation Disposition) program because you had a DUI charge, there is a provision to expunge your criminal record.

 There are many factors that are considered in determining if your case satisfies the requirements for getting your charges expunged.
 You need the assistance of a professional Pittsburgh Criminal Lawyer like those at Sean Logue Law who understand the process of criminal expungement.Eligibility for Expungement

 - Expungement is not always possible for all types of criminal charges.
 It depends on the nature of the crime and how you have dealt with it.